Froglodyte/TycheOS/Notes/odr.md

+# Translation units, ODR and how code sharing works in C/C++ codebases!

 ## Translation Units

--   Every C/C++ program is made up of various translation units (.cpp files).
+-   Every C/C++ program is made up of various translation units.
+-   A translation unit is nothing but a .c/.cpp file!
--   The linker does the job of knitting them together
+-   The linker does the job of knitting these files together
 -   All the translation units share the same global scope
 -   Translation units allow one to separate code into independent files.
--   But there exists no good mechanism for code-sharing
+-   But there exists no straight-forward mechanism for code-sharing like in modern programming languages!

 ## Code Sharing Conundrum